 Dancer, choreographer, costumer designer, artist and writer

-Eileen Kramer was born in 1914, in Cremorne, Sydney, a child of the bush and the harbour.
-Her career spans four continents and a century of creativity.
+Eileen Kramer was born in 1914 and grew up in Mosman, Sydney, a child of the bush and the harbour.
+She died in November 2024 at the age of 110, after a career spanning four continents and more than a century of creativity.

 News